Attribute Based Access Control: Your Guide to Dynamic Security Management

 AI and machine learning integration

-AI can help automate attribute evaluation and policy adjustments, making ABAC systems smarter and more adaptive.
+AI can help automate attribute evaluation and policy adjustments, making ABAC systems smarter and more adaptive, which aligns with broader industry trends where AI in cybersecurity has become a prominent focus area, particularly for tasks like intrusion detection.

 Automated policy generation